Lying on Rental Applications: How to Detect False Information

 Verify Debt-to-Income Ratio

-DTI may actually be a more important factor than income for most landlords.
+DTI may be a more critical factor than income for most landlords.

 Not only does Applicant B have more net pay after debts are paid, but they also show better financial judgment, in most cases.
-Applicant A may have had emergencies that have no bearing on their typical financial activity, but the fact remains they have less net income.
+Applicant A may have had emergencies that have no bearing on their typical financial activity, but they have less net income.

-Most landlords default to using rent to income ratio to calculate an applicant’s ability to pay the rent because it’s simple.
+Most landlords default to using the rent-to-income ratio to calculate an applicant’s ability to pay the rent because it’s simple.
 This is a flawed calculation, and landlords should always consider the applicant’s monthly debt obligations in addition to income.

 How to Verify Credit History, Criminal Background, and Eviction History

 The most common way to pull this information is through a tenant screening service.
-They vary in cost based on how thorough the service is, but it’s generally worth the cost to go ahead and have thorough information pulled.
+They vary in cost from $15 to $50 based on how thorough the service is.
+It is well worth the cost to have accurate information for each qualified applicant.

-This is because in most states, the landlords can charge an application fee that will cover tenant screening costs.
-This means there’s really no reason to skimp on pulling reports.
-While the landlord could decide to pocket application fees instead of hiring a tenant screening service, in the long run this will almost certainly be a poor financial decision.
+In most states, landlords can charge an application fee that will cover tenant screening costs.
+While the landlord could decide to pocket application fees instead of hiring a tenant screening service, in the long run, this will almost certainly be a poor financial decision.

 There are other ways to pull credit, criminal, and eviction history (for free, even), but it requires much more work and will almost always result in less thorough reports than if a professional tenant screening service did it for you.